ethan-cyj/Public-Transportation-In-Singapore/README.md

   - Cycling Choke points: [pcncyclingsingapore](https://pcncyclingsingapore.wordpress.com/)
   - PCN: [National Parks Board](https://beta.data.gov.sg/datasets/d_a69ef89737379f231d2ae93fd1c5707f/view)

-Additionally, we would like to acknowlege our professors, Prof Huang and Prof Denis, for their guidance over the duration of developing this project.
+Additionally, we would like to acknowlege our professors, Prof Huang Yuting and Prof Denis Tkachenko, for their guidance over the duration of developing this project.
 Thank you!